Ashlee Martinson: Crime

-On March 7, 2015, at their home in Peihl, Wisconsin, Martinson got into an argument with her mother and stepfather after they discovered she was in a relationship with a 22-year-old man, Ryan Sisco.
+On March 7, 2015, at their home in Piehl, Wisconsin, Martinson got into an argument with her mother and stepfather after they discovered she was in a relationship with a 22-year-old man, Ryan Sisco.
 They had sent messages to Sisco and threatened to seek legal consequences against him.
 Her car and phone privileges were revoked after the argument.
 The night the disturbance occurred, she wrote on her Facebook page "He's gonna kill her if she doesn't leave soon [...]
 I want to kill him so fucking bad, take one of his guns and blow his fucking brains out."
 Police acknowledged that the murder may not have been premeditated, as that morning she had witnessed Ayers beating her mother.

 Martinson then ran to her room, Thomas banged on her door, afterwards, she shot and killed her stepfather with a shotgun.
 Her mother Jennifer Ayers came to investigate the gunshots.
 During this confrontation Martinson killed her mother with a knife.
 After the killings, Martinson had locked her younger siblings in a closet with a supply of food.
 One of the children had seen Thomas' body and doubted Martinson's denial that she had killed him.

 When first interviewed, Martinson claimed it was not her, but her mother, who had killed Thomas Ayers and she was attacked upon finding her mother standing over the corpse of her stepfather and killed her mother in self-defense.
 Her younger sibling's statements to police disputed these claims.
 Martinson later said she had taken the gun to commit suicide, but was interrupted by Thomas Ayers.

 Martinson claimed she had taken one of Ayers' guns to her room after the argument with the intention of killing herself.
 He began knocking on her door and she feared the consequences of him finding her with it.
 She then made the decision to kill him, as she felt he "deserved to die more," and began firing, striking him in the neck.
 She then shot him in the head, killing him.

 Police were called to the scene on March 8 by the oldest stepsister of Martinson and they immediately suspected Martinson was responsible, due to the fact that she had fled the scene.
 After police announced the details of the crime and their vehicle information, she and Sisco were captured in Boone County, Indiana.
 It is believed the pair were actually planning to meet relatives of Sisco in Tennessee.
 Sisco was never considered a suspect in the case, but was charged for a parole violation.

 Martinson "fought" extradition from Indiana to Wisconsin, but was eventually brought back to the state.